Meet the New Student Activities Director

 Harley Colletti, a senior global studies major, is the new Purchase Student Government (PSGA) Student Activities Director (SAD).
 In her new position, Colletti shares her experiences working at The Stood and how she takes on such big responsibilities, such as making sure Purchase's biggest events are both fun and safe for the students.

-Colletti was the Student Coordinator for the 2024 Fall semester.
-Her good friend, Garrett Abell, had the director position, and he was stepping down.
+Colletti was the Stood Coordinator for the 2024 fall semester.
+Her good friend, a previous Purchase Activities Board Member, and former SAD Garrett Abell, had the director position and had stepped down.
 They worked closely together, so Colletti knew the role very well and knew what would be asked of her in terms of responsibilities for the new position she wanted to take on.

 "I knew how things worked because I worked in The Stood, so it was easier for me to take that role rather than someone from the outside coming in," said Colletti.